What Does Mold Look Like? Visual Identification Guide (2026)

 Often called "toxic black mold," Stachybotrys chartarum is one of the most concerning types of indoor mold.

-Warning: Black mold exposure has been associated with serious health effects.
-If you suspect black mold, do not disturb it and contact a professional immediately.
+Warning: Black mold can cause serious health effects.
+If you suspect black mold, do not disturb it and contact a professional for mold testing immediately.

 Appearance: